 Table of Contents

-Vomiting (throwing up) and diarrhea (frequent, watery bowel movements) can be harmful because they can cause dehydration.
+Vomiting (throwing up) and diarrhea (watery bowel movements) are common symptoms of gastroenteritis.
+Gastroenteritis is the inflammation and irritation of the stomach and intestines.
+Vomiting and diarrhea can be harmful, because they can cause dehydration.
 Dehydration occurs when you lose too much fluid.
 Young children and the elderly can become dehydrated quickly, but dehydration can occur at any age.

 What causes vomiting and diarrhea?

-Vomiting and diarrhea can be caused by a number of things, including viruses, bacteria, parasites, certain medicines, or certain medical conditions.
+Vomiting and diarrhea can be caused by a number of things.
+These include viruses, bacteria, parasites, certain medicines, or certain medical conditions.
 Foods that are hard to digest (such as too many sweets) and undercooked (raw or partially raw) meat or fish can also cause vomiting and diarrhea.

 - Is younger than 6 months old.